← Back

 Mama

-A suitcase performance at NNT.
-Against child abuse.
-Performes for professionals at social service and for politicians
+A suitcase performance against child abuse, performed for professionals in social services and politicians

 2005